 Sources- (NCFE, 2019)

-Table 3 demonstrates that while most women fall in the disagree or neutral category for savings, spending, and financial planning, only a small fraction (5–8%) demonstrate favourable financial views.
+Table 3 demonstrates that while most women fall in the disagree or neutral category for savings, spending, and financial planning, only a small fraction (5–8%) demonstrate favorable financial views.
 This suggests that, despite their active participation in SHGs, women's internal attitudes on structured financial management are still somewhat limited.
-In order to change women's financial attitudes from passive to proactive, microfinance institutions must bolster capacity-building and financial awareness programs, which is in line with Objective 2.
+In order to change women's financial attitudes from passive to proactive, microfinance institutions must bolster capacity-building and financial awareness programs

-Table 4 : Financial Behaviour of Female
+Table 4 : Financial Behavior of Female